 Over 65% of Fortune 1000 companies have accepted this index, and they are constantly trying to improve it.
 Yes! we‘re talking about Net Promoter Score a.k.a.
 NPS.
 Now, if you’re not using this score or you’re thinking about it, then you’re in the right direction.
-Because a majority of firms are using it, and they clearly have multiple good reasons.
+Because the majority of firms are using it, and they clearly have multiple good reasons.

 What is a Net Promoter Score?

-Basically, Net Promoter Score (NPS) is an index to rate a business from 0 to 10, to recommend it to one’s friend or a colleague.
+Basically, Net Promoter Score (NPS) is an index to rate business from 0 to 10, to recommend it to one’s friend or a colleague.
 There are more than one ways of ranking a business through NPS.
 Scale from -100 to 100 is also used for a wider range.
 Let’s understand this scale one step deeper:

 If customers score your business 9 or 10 out of 10, it simply means they are Promoters.
 Promoters are the customers who are your regular buyers.
 Who admire your products or services.
 They repeatedly enjoy your products, and they would recommend your products to others.

 If customers give your business 7 or 8 out of 10, they are Passives.
 It simply means they are satisfied with your products or service, but that doesn’t mean they are loyal to your company.
-The same behavior we see in ecommerce market where customers who purchase from a particular platform can be easily diverted to another platform with a great offer or a discount.
+The same behavior we see in the ecommerce market where customers who purchase from a particular platform can be easily diverted to another platform with a great offer or a discount.
 These customers may not say any ill about your company but they can be easily diverted.

 If customers give your business 6 or less than 6, they are Detractors.
 Detractors are the ones who can harm your company’s reputation word by word.
 They do not appreciate your product or service, they most likely would not purchase from you again as well.
 Now, these are the customers you really need to think about, as they certainly had a bad experience with your company.
 There are higher chances they would spread a negative word of mouth.